PrivacyEngineering/purpl-examples/playground/pingpong/README.md

 ## 🧭 Rodamap
-- use proper attribute for minimzation decision (probably JWT)
+- use proper JWT as attribute for minimzation decision
 - ...